studio24/mac-setup/vpn.md

 > You must connect to the VPN when you are not in the office or on your home network.

 ## Usage
-1. Open the app, this can be found via Alfred by searching for `prtotonvpn` or
+1. Open the app, this can be found via Alfred by searching for `vpn`
-2. In the application bar
+2. Or in the application bar
 3. Select quick connect (this should now be configured for to connect t the correct server) or select the `OFFICE-VPN` connection and `connect`

 ## Installation